andreichis97/WSTBPMN/README.md

 # WSTBPMN Modeling Tool

-The installation instructions for the modeling tool are available here [a relative link](Installation_instructions.md)
+The installation instructions for the modeling tool are available here [installation instructions](Installation_instructions.md)

 In the following, a modeling scenario where the WSTBPMN tool was used, is presented.